SunnyDeshpande/SunnyDeshpande/README.md

 ---

 ## What I've recently built

+**Terrain-aware RL humanoid locomotion - Unitree G1 · Isaac Lab** PPO policy with a stand → walk → domain-randomization curriculum; a CNN encodes height scans + proprioception.
+Domain randomization over mass, friction, PD gains, pushes, noise, and actuator and observation latency.
+Policy hardened for Sim-to-real, and the pipeline was successfully deployed on hardware
+- the G1 stands, turns, and walks omnidirectionally with a loose tether (for equipment safety).

 **ADAPT - Active Dynamic Avoidance with Pedestrian Trajectory Reasoning (ROS 2 / UIUC GEM e4)** Diffusion Transformer pedestrian predictor (DDPM-trained, DDIM 10-step) feeds an MPPI motion planner